Fairbanks North Star Borough Court Records

 Property-Related Records

-While not court records per se, property records in Fairbanks North Star Borough—including deeds, liens, and ownership history—are maintained by the borough’s Assessing Department.
-An online property search tool allows searches by address, owner name, business name, or property account number.
+Property records in Fairbanks North Star Borough — including deeds, liens, and ownership history — are not court records.
+They are maintained by the borough's Assessing Department.
+An online property search tool lets you search by address, owner name, business name, or property account number.

 Fairbanks North Star Borough Family Court Records

-Domestic relations and family law matters in Fairbanks North Star Borough are under the jurisdiction of the Superior Court.
-There is no separately designated “family court” in Alaska; instead, the Superior Court handles the full range of family-related proceedings.
+Domestic relations and family law matters fall under the jurisdiction of the Superior Court.
+Alaska does not have a separately designated family court — the Superior Court handles the full range of family-related proceedings.

 Case Types